inv2004/ctrlalttab/README.md

 37 E0 47 E0 00 00 00 00
 ```

-sharpkeys do the same thing, and also does not support shortcuts remap
+sharpkeys do the same thing, and does not support shortcuts remap (why the repo is created)

 ## requirements
 - Windows